 Since in Panama we’ve just completed our month of national, patriotic holidays … which by the way put everyone in a positive, happy, optimistic mood for the upcoming Mother’s Day celebration and Christmas.
 [It’s OK to say “Christmas” in Panama!
 And you can say Chanukah, Kwanzaa, or talk about Passover, Easter and Ramadan or .whatever else, and no one is going to threaten to report or deport you because of your religious beliefs.]

-So, it’s high-time to take an updated look as to why you might consider relocating to Panama in 2017.
+So, it’s high-time to take an updated look as to why you might consider relocating to Panama.
 I offer these based on my own experiences and not in any particular order.
 You will notice that some of these aren’t the typical reasons given by the “promoters” of Panama … those businesses that make money off selling Panama to expats.
 And, some of the reasons these folks push aren’t on my list because I don’t consider them either that important anymore or even factors worth talking about.

 “It’s the lifestyle stupid!”
 All of the items on this list add up to a wonderful lifestyle for expats!
 Make no mistake: Panama is not perfect, but no place is, however for all these reasons, and more, Panama is a great place to call home.

 No military to support!
 No trillions of dollars spent on wars.
 No military-industrial complex to support.
 Panama is a neutral country and BTW the US, which does have an enormous military, pledged in the second Carter-Torrijos Treaty to maintain the neutrality of the Panama Canal in perpetuity.